 The doi moi process has led to the gradual deregulation of most prices and wages in Vietnam.
 However, the Vietnamese government maintains controls over key prices, including certain major industrial products (such as cement, coal, electricity, oil and steel) and basic consumer products (such as meat, rice, and vegetables).
-In December 2010, Prime Minister Düng tightened controls on various products to reduce inflationary pressure.37 Vietnam's year-on-year consumer price index (CPI) in November 2010 was 11%.
+In December 2010, Prime Minister Düng tightened controls on various products to reduce inflationary pressure.31